parkerjgit/algorithms/markdown/searching_and_sorting/sorting.md

 # Sorting

+## Notes

 1. Sort to preprocess collection to make searching faster.
 2. Sort to identify like items, eg. ...
-3. Naive Sorting algorithms run in O(n<sup>2</sup>), e.g., bubble sort, selection sort, insertion sort.
+3. Naive Sorting algorithms *generally* run in O(n<sup>2</sup>), e.g., bubble sort, selection sort, insertion sort.
 4. Fast Sorting algorithms run in O(nlogn), e.g., heapsort, merge-sort, and quicksort (quicksort is usually the best choice even though it degrades to exponential in worst case!)
 3. For some inputs, its possible to beat O(nlogn) with custom sorting routine, e.g., using min-heap to sort items known to be at most k places from final location in O(nlogk).
-4. For some inputs, its possibe to sort in O(n), e.g., for a small number of values or small range of values, e.g., sort people by age using counting sort
+4. For some inputs, its possibe to sort in O(n), e.g., for a small number of values or small range of values, e.g., sort people by age using counting sort.
+4. Count sorting in javascript doesn't require a hashfn b/c arrays do not have to be preallocated and indices do not have to be sequential or start at 0!
 4. For very small number of values (< 10), insertion sort is easier to code and faster than asymptocally superior algorithms!
+4. For very small range of values, also consider insertion sort with multiple pointers, e.g. dutch flag problem.
+4. For sorting values with elaborate tie-breaking logic, consider decorating an object or array, e.g. [valueToSortBy, sortByIfTie, sortByIfStillTie], before sorting, e.g. bike assignment problem

 **Javascript**